-INFORMATION & TIPS FOR FRIEND, PARTNERS & FAMILY MEMBERS IN RESIDENTIAL REHABILITATION OR OTHER DRUG & ALCOHOL TREATMENT PROGRAM
+INFORMATION & TIPS FOR FRIENDS, PARTNERS & FAMILY MEMBERS IN RESIDENTIAL REHABILITATION OR OTHER DRUG & ALCOHOL TREATMENT PROGRAMS

 These can range from: